 Tuck is a proud member of the Consortium for Graduate Study in Management.
 Applicants choosing to apply to Tuck through the Consortium should complete the Consortium application in lieu of the Tuck application.
-Like all other applicants, Consortium applicants are strongly encouraged to visit the Tuck campus and to schedule an applicant-initiated interview.
+Like all other applicants, Consortium applicants are strongly encouraged to explore Tuck and read more about our interview process.

 Dartmouth Office of Institutional Diversity & Equity

 The Office of Institutional Diversity & Equity creates partnerships with offices and individuals across the institution to provide resources that promote access, respect, and community for all.